 - When you fall in love, first you fall in love with love.

 - Then you fall in love with a person.

 The challenge of intimacy is that you must transition to truly loving a person, and then ecstatically having sex with him or her.
 It is the goal.
 It is the dream.

 Sex without intimacy is lovely.
-Just know when you enter the field of intimacy the stakes significantly raise.
+Just know when you enter the field of intimacy the stakes significantly rise.
 You may have had issues with your parents or with a former lover.
 Now it comes to the surface and is triggered by your partner.
-You may be even tempered in your life, but now that you are intimate, you are moody and easily triggered.
+You may be even-tempered in your life, but now that you are intimate, you are moody and easily triggered.

 Can you enjoy sex with someone who makes you feel so unstable?